rsh52/ML_Notes/Statistical Learning.md

 ### Ch 5.1.5 - Cross-Validation on Classification Problems

 Instead of using the MSE to quantify test error, instead we use the number of misclassified observations.

+## Ch 5.2 - The Bootstrap

+The _bootstrap_ method is a tool for quantifying uncertainty associated with a given estimator or modelling method.
+Ex: estimate the standard errors of the coefficients from a linear regression fit.

+Rather than repeatedly obtaining data sets from the population, we instead obtain distinct data sets by repeatedly sampling observations from the original data set.
+Bootstrapping involves **repeated sampling with replacement**.

+> Why is it called this?
+It is based off a fable where a baron was thrown in a lake and "pulled himself up by his bootstraps" to get himself out of the lake and save his life.
+It is the idea that you work with what you've got, we use the data itself to get information about our estimator.